jaygehlot/docker-compose/README.md

+Original tutal from those created on YouTube by Jake Wright

 # About Docker Compose

 Docker compose is a tool for defining and running multi-container Docker applications.
 All the containers that are run using Docker compose are running on a virtual Docker network, and therefore they can talk to one another using this network.